percyliang/sempre/tables/README.md

 > Macro Grammars and Holistic Triggering for Efficient Semantic Parsing
 > Empirical Methods on Natural Language Processing (EMNLP), 2017.

+Currently the module does not support model saving, and testing has to be done on the official test set.
+These features will be added in the future.

 Official evaluation
 -------------------